 How is the Strategy run?

-Learn more about the roles and responsbilities of the main actors of the Strategy, also in the EUSDR Governance Architecture Paper, officially endorsed by National Coordinators in July 2020.
+Learn more about the roles and responsibilities of the main actors of the Strategy also in the EUSDR Governance Architecture Paper, officially endorsed by National Coordinators in July 2020, updated in November 2023.

 The European Commission, as the executive of the EU, prepared the Strategy in 2010 in consultation with all partner countries.
 The Commission´s Directorate General for Regional Policy helps to implement the Strategy by facilitating and supporting actions of the participating countries.
 They also coordinate the Strategy at the policy level, assisted by a High Level Group.